Kingfuse/Priest-auto-clean/README.md

 # Priest-auto-clean
 Priest-auto-clean when u run

-Use br command to enable/disable
+Use br command to enable/disable      Disable defaut

 Skill-Prediction and NGSP bern supported.